yogeshl18/Tomatina/README.md

 - Image classification is done by fine tuning Vgg16
 - data.zip: Some of sample training images
 - train_database.txt: Bounding boxes

+- tomato_classify notebook for classification.
+- tomatolocalize for detection